 The law also provides extra time to file charges in cases involving fraud or breach of a fiduciary duty.
 Charges must be filed within one year of the crime’s discovery.

-If a person destroys or falsifies evidence, tampers with a witness, or engages in any other unlawful conduct that delays discovery of the offense, the prosecution has a year after the discovery of such conduct to file charges.
+If a person destroys or falsifies evidence, tampers with a witness, or engages in any other unlawful conduct that delays the discovery of the offense, the prosecution has a year after the discovery of such conduct to file charges.

 If a person tries to "evade" (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In New Hampshire, the statute of limitations doesn’t run while the defendant is continuously absent from the state or has no reasonably ascertainable place of residence or employment.

-Statutes of limitations are confusing to say the least.
+Statutes of limitations are confusing, to say the least.
 The same conduct can be the basis for multiple criminal charges, meaning that more than one limitations period could apply.
 And because lawmakers can make changes to statutes of limitations, the time limit currently in law might not apply to a past crime.
-Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.
+Consult a knowledgeable criminal defense attorney in your area to understand how the statutes of limitations apply in a specific case.